Server-side Rendering, aka SSR, can be enabled in Astro. When you enable SSR you can:

 .ts file within the

-src/pages folder that takes a Request and returns a Response.
-A powerful feature of SSR, API routes are able to securely execute code on the server side.
+The function takes an endpoint context and returns a Response.
+A powerful feature of SSR, API routes are able to securely execute code on the server.
 To learn more, see our Endpoints Guide.